 Urgent environmental issues didn’t go away just because most media stopped covering them.

-I’d like to do more but it is impossible to continue without your support for what I call Community Supported Journalism.
+Many people, including leading scientists, tell me: ‘we need people like you to write about these issues‘.
+I’d like to do far more but it is impossible to continue without your help in what I’m calling Community Supported Journalism.
 People directly support independent journalists who craft honest and thoughtful articles about important subjects the mainstream media ignores or gloss over.

 Community Supported Environmental Journalism Works

 In 2010 dozens of people offered their help, donating $5,750 which helped ensure many breaking international stories were covered including the first media reports on the global die-off of corals and how climate change may be bringing colder winters to Europe and eastern North America.
-Those donors — who are really partners — enabled me to cover important international meetings like the UN Convention on Biodiversity, UN climate change conference, scientific meetings and much more.
+Those donors — I prefer to call them partners — enabled me to cover important international meetings like the UN Convention on Biodiversity, UNFCCC climate change conference and much more.